ElectricalGang

 • To measure the amount of power taken by the oil pump and fans in the circuit.

-Also Read: What is a Step-Down Transformer | Construction Of Step Down Transformer | Working Principle Of Step Down Transformer
+Suggested Read: What is a Step-up Transformer | Construction of Step-up Transformer

 Transformer Testing Done at the Site: